Data Structures

 Linked Lists

-Linked lists are a collection of nodes, where each node contains a value and a reference to the next node in the list.
-They are used to store and manipulate data, and are best used for storing and manipulating large amounts of data.
+Linked lists are a collection of nodes, where each node contains a value and a reference to the next node.

 Stacks